 Medicare Advantage has the following characteristics:

 - It’s an alternative delivery system for Original Medicare, not a supplement.
+But you need to be enrolled in Medicare Part A and B to join a Medicare Advantage Plan.

 - It’s administered by private insurance companies that have been approved by the government’s Medicare agency.
 Each company may offer different coverages at a different price point.